A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Recent management graduate seeking an entry-level role at Security Bank to build a career in finance.
 Eager to apply academic knowledge in financial analysis, risk management, and customer service to support branch operations and client success.

-Resume objective examples for computer industry positions
+What are resume objective examples for computer industry positions?

 Software engineer